Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Stability of fractional-moment bounds

 While the first term $I_{1}$ is independent of $\tau$ and can directly be estimated by the fractional-moment bound \eqref{eq:DefFMB} for the unperturbed operator $H_{G}$, we estimate $I_2$ as

 where $\Gamma_{W}$ is defined in \eqref{def:GammaW}.
-Now, we estimate the first expectation with the fractional-moment bound from Lemma \ref{lem:PossFrac} for the unperturbed operator $H_{G}$ and the exponent $2s <1$.
+Now, we recall Remark~\ref{FMBalways} and estimate the first expectation with the fractional-moment bound for the unperturbed operator $H_{G}$ and the exponent $2s <1$.
 And we estimate the second expectation with the a priori estimate \eqref{eq:AppAPriori} which is uniform in $\tau \in [0,1]$.
 This yields